 2008 to current Results of elections and by-elections.

-1856 to 2010 Election dates, seats contested and number of eligible voters.
+1901 to current Election dates, seats contested and number of eligible voters.
 Doesn't show results.

 Elections receive substantial newspaper coverage.
 Using the dates of elections you can browse newspaper articles around the relevant date.
 The Library has published several guides to locating newspapers and articles in newspapers.
 For quick online access to news reports of Victorian elections prior to 1955, go to the Trove newspaper database using the keywords victorian elections and refine the date range in the margin to the left of the results list.